- international consultant in academic development and political affairs;

-Patricio Zamorano is a graduate of Journalism and Social Communications of the University of Santiago in Chile, and has a Master’s degree in Latin American Studies from Georgetown University in Washington DC, with a focus on Government and Political Economy.
+Patricio Zamorano is a graduate of Journalism and Social Communications of the University of Santiago in Chile, and has a Master’s degree in Latin American Studies from Georgetown University in Washington DC, with concentrations in both Government and Political Economy.
 At Georgetown University, he was awarded the Beeck Prize, presented to distinguished students hailing from Latin America.

 In 2010 he was unanimously voted winner of the First Prize of the National Essay Contest “The Chilean Media and the Bicentennial (La Prensa Chilena y el Bicentenario),” in the reporting category, organized by the Círculo de Periodistas (Journalists’ Circle) of Chile and the University of Santiago, with his essay “Chile en tres actos (Chile in Three Acts)”.